 It is useful for students who may not have a clear idea of exactly which subject they want to study.
 The programme enables you to attend lectures or choose modules in which you have a broad general interest and, with the help of the tutorial support, clarify your future area of study.

-Two core modules concentrate on different areas of language development:
+Two compulsory modules concentrate on different areas of language development:

 - Academic Writing

 A further module integrates inter-disciplinary content with language and study skills development, and you will also select two option modules offered by various academic departments across Goldsmiths, including the Departments of Politics, Anthropology, Sociology, Educational Studies and History.
 The option modules will give you a taste of undergraduate study at Goldsmiths.